 Or search by topic

 My mathematician friend now tells me that she thinks of trigonometrical functions in terms of solutions to differential equations, and not in terms of triangles.
-She says that $\sin(x)$ and $\cos(x)$ are both solutions to the second order differential equation: \[\frac{d^2 f}{dx^2}+f =0\;.\] Using this approach, what values for the coefficients $a, \dots, g$ emerge for the polynomial approximations from the first part?
-Does this correspond to your degree or radians expression?
-Or something different?
+She says that \sin(x) and \cos(x) are both solutions to the second order differential equation: \frac{d^2 f}{dx^2}+f =0\;.

 If the polynomial approximation continued to an arbitrarily high order, what would the coefficients be?

-If you find the approximation to the sixth power of $x$ you can now estimate trigonometrical values without using the $\sin$ or $\cos$ button on your calculator.
-Test the accuracy of your series for various values of $x$ between $0$ and $\pi$/2.
+If you find the approximation to the sixth power of x you can now estimate trigonometrical values without using the \sin or \cos button on your calculator.
+Test the accuracy of your series for various values of x between 0 and \pi/2.

 Discussion points: Do you think that your calculator stores values of sin and cos, or works them out on demand?
 Would your series provide an efficient way of evaluating the numerical values of sin(x) and cos(x)?